Dirty Skillet Pizza Recipe

 Preheat skillet on medium heat while you roll out the first dough disk.
 You want to put your dough into a hot skillet.
 Not smoking, but medium hot.

 When dough is rolled into a 13 inch round, transfer it to your hot skillet, then transfer your hot skillet into the preheated oven and bake the empty crust for 7 minutes.

-Remove from oven, and quickly spread sauce, then sausage, then cheese.
+Remove from oven and place on burner over medium heat (you want to keep the skillet hot) and quickly spread sauce, then sausage, then cheese.
 Arrange your toppings on top of cheese, then return to the oven on the top rack.
 Use this time to roll your next crust out into a round.
 Bake for 5 minutes, then BROIL on high until cheese bubbles and browns and the exposed edges of your very thinly sliced veggies begin to crisp.
 A few burnt edges is what you want.
 This should take 3-5 minutes.
 Watch it closely, as it can go from perfect to overdone in less than 30 seconds.